dwayne/elm-calculator-tutorial/src/prototype/blocks/display.md

 ### Typography

 I prefer to refer to my font stacks by name, just as I do with colors.
-A [two-tier system](./key.md#colors), similar to the one for colors, can be established here as well.
+A [two-tier system](./key.md#colors) can be established here as well.

 ### The Empty State